buddhikaum/Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal/README.md

 in 2017 IEEE 7th International Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP) (IEEE CAMSAP 2017)

+First algorithm imporoves the time complexity of the existing greedy sensor selection algorithm in [1].

-Provides two algorithms for efficient selection of sensors for estimating a probabilistic graph signal.
+Next two algorithms for efficient selection of sensors for estimating a probabilistic graph signal.
 First algorithm (SelectOriginalOnly in SelectTimeVarying.py) provides an efficent algorithm for computing trace of the posterior covariance matrix